nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/managing-accounts/administration.md

 #### Creating a New User Account

-When you create a new user account immediately, you choose and set the user's password.
+When you create a new user account, you immediately set a user password.

-To create a user, go to the **Administration** menu > **Users & groups**.
-Click on the **New** button and fill in the user creation form and activate the **Set user password**.
+1. To create a user, go to the **Administration** menu > **Users & groups**.
+1. Click on the **New** button.
+1. Fill in the user creation form.
+1. Activate the **Set user password**.

 {{#> callout type='tip' }}
 If you need to create several users check the box **Create another** next to the **Create** button at the end of the creation form.
 The user is saved and the user creation form is displayed so you can immediately create another user.
 {{/callout}}

-The user can immediately connect to the Nuxeo application using his or her username and password.
+Users can immediately connect to the Nuxeo application using their usernames and passwords.

 #### Editing a User's Properties

 Only administrators and power users can modify other users' properties.
-But every user can modify his own properties from their profile card in the **Users & Groups** menu.
+But every user can modify his own properties from their profile in the **Users & Groups** tab.

 You cannot edit the username, as it is the ID of the user on the application.